-- They are found from only about one million years ago.
+- They are found only about one million years ago.

 28. Where Do Giraffes Come From

-- Scientific studies show that giraffe evolved from ungulate animals found in Eurasia and Africa about 25 million years ago during the Miocene Age.
+- Scientific studies show that giraffes evolved from ungulate animals found in Eurasia and Africa about 25 million years ago during the Miocene Age.